 The Preserve Design Guidelines are intended to maintain the protected values of The Preserve, always keeping homes subordinate to the land and enhancing the experience of living in a nature reserve.
 Homes on The Preserve are responsive to landforms, landscape zones, and honor regional building traditions.
 Designers are encouraged to focus on views and privacy, and to blur the lines between indoor and outdoor spaces.

-The Design Review Board, a panel of expert architects and Preserve and Conservancy representatives offer guidance and suggestions to improve the architectural and natural experience of the homes, and ensure that all environmental and scenic values are maintained.
+The Design Review Board, a panel of expert architects and Preserve and Conservancy representatives, offer guidance and suggestions to improve the architectural and natural experience of homes, and ensure that all environmental and scenic values are maintained.